-You are expected to participate with excellent posts in every module's discussion board.
+You are expected to participate with excellent posts in every scheduled discussion board.
 Each discussion board will be worth 10 points.
-The discussion board and questions will be ready by 8:00 a.m. on each Monday and can accessed through WyoCourses, and it will close Sunday at 11:59 p.m.
+The discussion board and questions will be ready by 8:00 a.m. on each Tuesday and can accessed through WyoCourses, and they will close Sunday at 11:59 p.m.